26 Amazing Years!

 Scarlett House catering offers pasta, salads, BBQ, ice cream, coffee, drinks and the famous Mick/Chico.
 Wellington beer is also available for purchase.
 Here is the menu and information.

 Every participant must complete a waiver and get a sticker on their bike approving them to ride.
-We have waivers on-site.
-If you want to read or print them out in advance find them here.
-Print out both pages, attach, sign and bring paper waivers to the event (online not accepted).
+Every rider must show that they have completed a waiver and receive a sticker for their number plate at registration.
+Find our online waiver here.
 Our event is sanctioned by the Canadian Adventure Racing Association.

 Why is the 24 Hours of Summer Solstice the most popular in North America?